Shap: Today

-The village has three pubs, a small supermarket, a fish and chip shop, a primary school, a newsagent's, a coffee shop, a charity shop named "Second Chance", a fire station, an Anglican church and 3 B&B/ Hostels.
-There is also a small library which, in 2014, was in the process of being relinquished from local council control and being adopted by the community as part of a budget cutting measure.
+In 2014, the library was in the process of being relinquished from local council control and adopted by the community as part of a budget cutting measure.
 As of 2025, it is operated as "Shap Library Link" by the local council.

-Major employers in the area are Hanson, Tebay Services and Tata Steel.

-Some of the scenes in the feature film Withnail and I were filmed around Shap.
-Sleddale Hall, the filming location for Uncle Monty's cottage Crow Crag, is located near Wet Sleddale Reservoir.

-On 22 October 1999, a Hawk jet from RAF Leeming crashed into an empty barn in the village before disintegrating across the A6 and West Coast railway line, killing its two-man crew.

 On 3 November 2025, a Glasgow to London Avanti West Coast train with 86 passengers and five crew derailed near the village due to a landslide.
 There were four minor injuries.